vuejs/docs/src/guide/custom-directive.md

 A directive definition object can provide several hook functions (all optional):

-- `beforeMount`: called only once, when the directive is first bound to the element and before parent component is mounted.
+- `beforeMount`: called when the directive is first bound to the element and before parent component is mounted.
 This is where you can do one-time setup work.

 - `mounted`: called when the bound element's parent component is mounted.